robot-ranger/cppagent/README.md

 ### Why SHDR Exists

-- CNC controls and legacy equipment often cannot speak MQTT/JSON directly.
+- CNC controls and legacy equipment often cannot support modern protocols like MQTT or HTTP
-- SHDR provides a low-overhead, real-time stream that adapters can implement with minimal dependencies.
+- SHDR provides a low-overhead, real-time stream that adapters can implement with minimal dependencies
-- It was intentionally created by MTConnect to ensure interoperability across machine vendors.
+- It was intentionally created by MTConnect to reduce the complexity of machine data collection

 ### When to Use SHDR

 Choose SHDR if:

 - you are connecting to Fanuc, Mazak, Okuma, Haas, etc.
-- you need deterministic, line-based real-time updates
+- you need real-time telemetry with minimal latency and low overhead
 - you are using existing MTConnect adapters shipped with machine vendors

 ### Alternatives